History of the Philadelphia Phillies: 2008: A second World Series championship

 June was a tale of two halves for the Phillies, as they ended May and started June with a strong run of offense and excellent pitching.
-From May 26 to June 13, the Phillies posted a 14–4 record, starting their run with a 15–6 win over the Astros and ending with a 20–2 win over the Cardinals.
+From May 26 to June 13, the Phillies posted a 14–4 record, starting their run with a 15–6 win over the Houston Astros and ending with a 20–2 win over the St. Louis Cardinals.
 However, the offense took a downturn as the Phillies pitchers began to sacrifice more runs in the latter part of the month.
 The Phillies went 3–11 over the remainder of June, with the pitchers allowing an average of 4.79 runs per game, to the offense's 3.36 runs scored per game.
 This was punctuated by a season-high 6-game losing streak.
-The poor records coincided with the Phillies' stretch of interleague play for 2008, as they were swept by the Angels, and lost their series with the Red Sox, A's, and Rangers, in addition to dropping two NL series against the Cardinals and Marlins.
+The poor records coincided with the Phillies' stretch of interleague play for 2008, as they were swept by the Los Angeles Angels of Anaheim, and lost their series with the Boston Red Sox, Oakland Athletics, and Texas Rangers, in addition to dropping two NL series against the Cardinals and Florida Marlins.
 While Hamels and Kyle Kendrick each managed to post a 3–1 record in the rotation, the other starters (Moyer, Adam Eaton, and Brett Myers) were not so lucky.
 Myers' poor performance received arguably the most scrutiny, based on management's decision to move him back to the rotation from the bullpen after the 2007 season.
 Myers would eventually accept a demotion to AAA Lehigh Valley to work on his confidence and mechanics.

 July began with the announcement that Chase Utley and Brad Lidge would represent the team at the 2008 Major League Baseball All-Star Game, with Utley garnering the most votes of all National League players.
 The Phillies went 8–4 in July before the All-Star break, compiling a four-game win streak, a four-game losing streak, and winning four of their last five.
 In a move to bolster their starting rotation in preparation for the pennant race, the Phillies traded three minor league players, including second baseman Adrian Cardenas, pitcher Josh Outman, and outfielder Matthew Spencer to the Athletics for starting pitcher Joe Blanton on July 17.